 #1 Look flawless with less foundation

 The best tool for the job?
-A damp makeup sponge!
+A damp makeup sponge (here’s how to thoroughly clean your makeup sponges and brushes)!
 You don’t need a Beautyblender specifically, but any damp makeup sponge like it will give you much lighter coverage while still making you look airbrushed.
 Even using a sponge with your full coverage matte foundation will make a world of difference in cutting out cakiness.
 The trick is to start light and build up gradually with thin layers until you’re happy.
 Doing it this way will keep your foundation as natural as possible while still affording you the coverage you desire.

-Alternatively, you can also switch out your foundation for a tinted moisturiser to achieve dewy, radiant skin that doesn’t look too “done.”
+Alternatively, you can also switch out your foundation for a tinted moisturiser to achieve dewy, radiant skin.
 To save a step in your makeup, you can choose one with an inbuilt SPF like the Laura Mercier Tinted Moisturiser (SPF 20), $77.
 This cult-favourite comes in eight shades to cater all skin tones.
-Plus, it is also packed with skin-loving ingredients like Vitamin C and E to soften fine lines instantly and over time.
+Plus, it is also packed with skin-loving ingredients like Vitamin C (here are the best Vitamin C-infused serums to try now) and E to soften fine lines instantly and over time.

 #2 Get your acne under control